Lauren Mayberry

 Lauren Eve Mayberry (born 7 October 1987) is a Scottish musician who is the vocalist and percussionist of the pop band Chvrches.
-In Chvrches, Mayberry co-writes and co-produces the songs with Iain Cook and Martin Doherty, and sings as the lead vocalist.
-She also plays drums and keyboards.
-Mayberry is a soprano.
+Mayberry is the lead vocalist of the band, and co-writes and co-produces its songs alongside Iain Cook and Martin Doherty.
+She is a soprano and also plays drums and keyboards.
 Outside of music, she is an active feminist and philanthropist.

-She achieved considerable commercial success with Chvrches, releasing four studio albums to date – The Bones of What You Believe (2013), Every Open Eye (2015), Love Is Dead (2018) and Screen Violence (2021).
-Their 2012 single, "The Mother We Share", won the Popjustice £20 Music Prize for Best Pop Song in 2013, and in 2019 collaborated with Marshmello on the song "Here with Me".
+Mayberry, as part of Chvrches, has achieved commercial and critical success; releasing four studio albums to date: The Bones of What You Believe (2013), Every Open Eye (2015), Love Is Dead (2018) and Screen Violence (2021).
+Their 2012 single and signature song, "The Mother We Share", won the Popjustice £20 Music Prize for Best Pop Song in 2013.
+In 2019, the band collaborated with Marshmello on the song "Here with Me", which was certified two-times platinum in the United States by the RIAA.

 Chvrches began a hiatus in 2024, with Mayberry releasing her debut solo album Vicious Creature in December of that year through EMI and Island Records.
-On release, it achieved number three on the Scottish album charts, whereas in the United Kingdom overall it peaked at number forty-nine.
+On release, it reached number three on the Scottish Albums Chart.

 Early life and education

-Mayberry was born in 1987 in Thornhill, Stirling.
+Mayberry was born on 7 October 1987 in the rural village of Thornhill in Perthshire, Scotland; where she would spend her childhood.
 She has played the piano since she was a child and drums since she was a teenager.

-Mayberry attended Beaconhurst School (now known as Fairview International School) a private school in Bridge of Allan.
+Mayberry attended Beaconhurst School (now known as Fairview International School), a private school in Bridge of Allan.
 She also lived for six months in Gladstone, Illinois, as a foreign-exchange student.
 After completing a four-year undergraduate law degree at the University of Strathclyde, she earned a master's degree in journalism in 2010, and won the Royal Environmental Health Institute for Scotland Journalism Award.
 This led her into a career in freelance journalism and production running.
 From 2009 to 2010 she was a contributor to the UK music website The Line of Best Fit.